tiqi-group/atomphys/README.md

 # atomphys_tiqi

 Atomphys is a python module scripted by Matt Grau that helps to make calculations regarding any atomic properties.
 This is forked version, which was then subsequently edited to match the requirements of tiqi.
+On top of it it allows us to make quick edits to our version.
+It was also changed, such it is easily implementable as a python module in our script - using poetry and submodules.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.